-A lot of people form an LLC in New Mexico because of its privacy laws.
-With this article, you will learn about what to expect from your privacy and who will know what.
+We believe the pursuit of privacy is more justifiable than ever.
+This is largely because public records have moved online, and with it all of your personal information if you are not careful.
 It is completely justifiable to enforce your right to privacy.
 It doesn't mean for a single moment that you are "up to no good" if you want to keep your affairs private.
-And, since public information is easily searchable, it's more justifiable than ever!

 Limited Liability Companies in the state of New Mexico are private by default.
-The Secretary of State only wants to know of the organizer for the LLC, that being us, while membership information is not disclosed.
+The Secretary of State only wants to know of the Organizer for the limited liability company - which is us.
 Corporations only have to list an incorporation for the first year, and can utilize our nominee services in the future.
 This way neither acquaintances, family members nor creditors will be able to see your information.